jaanae/devops-workshop/Week3.md

-## Add Persistent Storage to your wordpress application
+# Add Persistent Storage to your mysql application

 # 1. Create a PVC